tintin10q/csai_ml_final_summary/ML_final_summary.md

 | Naive Bayes         | Kernel SVM Regression         |
 | Decision trees      | Bayesian Linear Regression    |

 Some of these are linear, and some of these are not.
-Linear algorithms fit a straight line.
+Linear algorithms create a straight decision boundary line.
 Non-linear algorithms don't.

 These algorithms are known as **weak learners** because they might be sensitive to overfitting.
 You can overcome this with regularization as we have seen but another way is with ensemble learning.